This page guides you through the six basic steps involved

 Data Entry Forms,

-visitors can place orders, request info, or enter customer
+where web site visitors can place orders, request information, or enter

-service data, are ideal tools for tracking your visitors' interests.
+customer service data, are ideal tools for tracking visitors' interests.

 Data Base Tools,